Testing for HIV during pregnancy

 I am pregnant.
 What tests for should be done for infection?

 You should be tested for hepatitis B, syphilis, group B streptococcus, Chlamydia trachomatis, gonorrhea and human immunodeficiency virus (HIV) in every pregnancy.
-All these infections can hurt your baby if she gets the infection.
-If you are tested and find out you have any of these infections, treatment can usually prevent your baby from getting it too.
+All these infections can hurt your baby if he or she gets the infection.
+If you are tested and find out you have any of these infections, treatment can usually prevent your baby from becoming infected and sick from these infections.

 You should also be tested for rubella (German measles) if you do not know if you are immune.
 Knowing if you are not immune can help you avoid getting rubella while pregnant.
 If you are not immune, you can get the rubella vaccine after your baby is born so that you will not get rubella in the future.
 In some provinces, pregnant women are tested for chickenpox for the same reason.

 Depending on your medical history, tests may also be done for other infections such as cytomegalovirus (CMV) or parvovirus.

 Do I have to take these tests?

 You could have caught any of these infections years ago and not know it.
 Most people who have these infections don't know that they have them since they don't have symptoms.
 These tests are offered to you for your own health and the health of your baby.

 You can choose to not have the tests done.
 However this decision could hurt your baby.

 Why should I have an HIV test during pregnancy?